 – Communication and Media; Fall 2012

 Open Access copies of most of my publications can be found at: https://wellesley.academia.edu/HollyWalters

 Walters, Holly.
-Shaligram: Sacred Fossil Pilgrimage in the Nepal Himalayas.
-Manuscript Under Contract with Amsterdam University Press.
+Shaligram Pilgrimage in the Nepal Himalayas.
+(2020).
+Amsterdam University Press.
 New Mobilities in Asia Ethnographic Series.
-2019.

 Walters, Holly.
 “Krishna Has Many Lovers: Towards a Concept of the Queerly Divine in India.”
 Religion and Gender.
-Under Review.
-International Association for the Study of Religion and Gender (IARG).
-Utrecht University Library Open Access Journals
+(Under Review).

 Walters, Holly and Hannah Gould.
 “Bad Buddhists, Good Robots: Techno-Salvationist Designs for Nirvana.”
 Journal of Global Buddhism, Special Issue on Bad Buddhism.
-In Press.
-October 2019.
+November 2020.